 (Also referred to as Educational Enhancement Opportunity Form.
 Must be approved by Principal prior to any family trip deemed to be of educational value)

-Please contact Wendi Rogers, Guidance Counselor for Paris Middle and High School at 859-987-2163 extension 2209, if you see changes in your child at home to make the school aware of any situation.
+Please contact Alyssa Meadows, Guidance Specialist for Paris Middle at 859-987-2163, and Abby Easterling, High Guidance Counselor for Paris School at 859-987-2168, if you see changes in your child at home to make the school aware of any situation.

 Title I Paris Elementary and Paris Middle School Highly Qualified Staff